Wells Fargo cross-selling scandal: Other investigations

 Prosecutors including Preet Bharara in New York City, and others in San Francisco and North Carolina, opened their own investigations into the fraud.
 The Securities and Exchange Commission opened its own investigation into the bank in November 2016.

 Maxine Waters, chair of the House Financial Services Committee, announced her intention to investigate the bank further in early 2019.
 She previously released a report about the bank's malpractice, and had called for the government to dismantle the bank.
 Former Wells Fargo Chairwoman Elizabeth "Betsy" Duke and James Quigley resigned on March 9, 2020, three days before House Committee on Financial Services hearings on the fraud scandal.

 The Department of Justice and the Securities and Exchange Commission reached a settlement with the bank in February 2020 for a total fine of to address the bank's criminal and civil violations.
 However, this settlement does not cover any future litigation against any individual employee of the bank.

-In November 2020, the SEC filed civil charges against two former senior executives, Stumpf and Tolstead, accusing them of misrepresentation to investors of key performance metrics.
+In November 2020, the SEC filed civil charges against two former senior executives, Stumpf and Tolstedt, accusing them of misrepresentation to investors of key performance metrics.